NutteeraTung/CU_machine-learning/README.md

 <hr> #this is line
 <br> #space
 #insert pic using markdown
-python ver 3.11.1 folder env activate python 3.13.1 folder venv activate
+python ver 3.12.0 folder env activate